sesughyaagba/bible-application/README.md

 # Bible Application
+This is a simple Bible application that contains the books of the bible arranged alphabetically with 10 chapters and 20 verses of the same book across board.
+When the application is aunched, the following actions are executed.
+* You are redirected to the homepage which have a scripture displayed from a random selection.
+* The home page contains a 'read' button that takes the user into the application that displays the books of the Bible in Alphabetical order, sectioned according to testament i.e. Old testament and new testament.
+* When a book is selected, the chapters are displayed.
+* When a chapter is selected, all the verses are displayed.

 ##### This code is written in JavaScript and fetches two JSON files from the server, one for the Old Testament and one for the New Testament.
 It then creates a list of the books in each testament and displays them on the flexed page.
 When a user clicks on a book, the chapters of that book are displayed, and when a user clicks on a chapter, the content of that chapter is displayed.